Robert Michael Dow Jr.: Federal judicial service

-Notable case

 On December 2, 2010, Judge Dow ruled against five states (Michigan, Pennsylvania, Ohio, Minnesota, and Wisconsin), stating that five Chicago-area shipping locks will stay open despite the risk that Lake Michigan Asian carp pose to the multi-billion dollar fishing industry, saying not enough evidence was presented that indicated the danger was truly imminent.
 Closing the locks could undermine commerce and pose flood-control problems.

+Dow served on the Advisory Committee on Civil Rules of the Judicial Conference of the United States from 2013 to 2022, which recommends modifications to the Federal Rules of Civil Procedure to the Judicial Conference, the Supreme Court of the United States and the United States Congress.

 Counselor to the Chief Justice

 On October 3, 2022, the Supreme Court announced that John Roberts had appointed Dow to serve as counselor to the chief justice, a role which acts as the chief justice's chief of staff.
 He succeeded Jeffrey P. Minear, who retired in September 2022.